Culture / Morbid Symptoms / January 24, 2025

 CNN anchor Jim Acosta is fated to be a barometer of his network’s relationship with Donald Trump.
 During Trump’s first term, Acosta’s tough questioning at press conferences gave CNN credibility as a news outlet uncowed by the president’s bullying and willing to uphold the principle of accountability.
 In 2018, Trump denounced Acosta as a “rude, terrible person” and the White House revoked Acosta’s press pass.
 CNN sued Trump and his top aides on behalf of Acosta, successfully forcing the White House to give the reporter back his press pass.

 If Acosta’s jousting with Trump was once celebrated by CNN, it has now become a source of shame.
 With Trump winning not just a second term but also having, for the first time, a popular vote victory (however narrow), CNN and other corporate media outlets have been thoroughly cowed.
 Last Thursday in the newsletter Status, Oliver Darcy, a former CNN journalist, reported that CNN CEO Mark Thompson had phoned Acosta and “delivered the veteran journalist a sudden and strange proposal: Move your show to midnight and anchor it until 2am ET.”
-Acosta currently has a morning show that runs on 10 am ET.
-A CNN employee told Darcy, “They want to get rid of Acosta to throw a bone to Trump.
+Acosta currently has a morning show that runs at 10 am ET.
+A media executive told Darcy, “They want to get rid of Acosta to throw a bone to Trump.
 Midnight is not a serious offer when his ratings are among the best on the network.”

 On Tuesday, Darcy reported that the day before Trump’s inauguration Thompson held a virtual editorial meeting where he